GetDKAN/dkan/docs/admin/appearance.md

 ### Color scheme
 To use the **colorizer** option, you must use the default theme as the admin theme.
 Navigate to `[SITEROOT]/admin/appearance` and scroll to the bottom.
 Confirm that the Admin theme is set to 'Default Theme'.

 Now navigate to `[SITEROOT]/admin/appearance/colorizer` by clicking on the 'Colorizer' tab.
 Here you will see the color scheme options.
 There are a few default options you can select from the drop down, or you can enter hex values to create a custom color scheme, be sure to click 'Save Configuration' when finished.
 Your new colors are saved to a css file in your files directory.
 If you do not see your changes you may need to clear the colorizer cache by clicking the 'Clear Colorizer Cache' button.
-These colors will trump all other styles in the theme.
+These colors will override all other styles in the theme.
 ![Colorizer settings][Colorizer settings]

 ### Fonts